python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/01_numpy.md

    z = x / 3
    z is now `np.array[1., 3., 6.]` divides from each element by the constant (makes floats)

-## 5. Performing operations on lists or arrays (multiplication, subtraction, and division do not work for lists)
+## 5. Performing operations on lists or arrays (multiplication, subtraction, and division do not work on lists)

    ### adding for a list